filipernobrega/filipernobrega.github.io/docs/_posts/2021-05-31-welcome-to-jekyll.markdown

 ---
 layout: post
 comments: false
-read_time: "Read time of"
+read_time: Read time of
-title:  "Welcome to Jekyll!"
+title:  Welcome to Jekyll!
 date:   2021-05-31 18:39:36 -0300
-categories: "jekyll"
+categories: jekyll
 author: Fábio R. Nóbrega
 continue: Read more
 description: "You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated."